 When we make quarterly distributions, we will be required to determine the extent to which such distributions are paid out of current and accumulated earnings and profits, recognized capital gain or capital.
-To the extent there is a return of capital, investors will be required to reduce their basis in our stock for U.S. federal income tax purposes.
+To the extent there is a return of capital, an investor gets his or her own invested capital returned to him or her, but reduced by the amount of the Company's expenses and any sales load he or she may have paid.
+In addition, investors will be required to reduce their basis in our stock for U.S. federal income tax purposes.